chapter-three/next-drupal/starters/basic-starter/README.md

 # Basic Starter

-A simple starter for building your site with Next.js and Drupal.
+A simple starter for building your site with Next.js' Pages Router and Drupal.

 ## How to use